avasdao/subnet-builders/web/src/pages/pre/storage-gateway.md

 ---
-title: Precompiled IPFS Gateway
+title: Precompiled Storage Gateway
-description: Provides a gateway to IPFS data directly from within a contract call.
+description: Provides a gateway to externally stored data directly from within a contract call.
 ---

-This precompiled IPFS gateweay exists at contract address:
+This precompiled "externally" stored gateweay exists at contract address:

 This will allow developers to save and retrieve content to and from IPFS.